-This function is led by the Irish Life Health Chief Financial Officer ("CFO") who reports to the Board Audit Committee on oversight matters and is a PCF for the Finance Function.
-The CFO is responsible to the Irish Life Health Managing Director for operational and day-to-day management.
+This function is led by the Irish Life Health Head of Finance ("HOF") who reports to the Board Audit Committee on oversight matters and is a PCF for the Finance Function.
+The HOF is responsible to Irish Life Health Management for operational and day-to-day management.

-The Irish Life Health Finance team report to the CFO and manage the financial control and reporting needs of the business.
+The Irish Life Health Finance team report to the HOF and manage the financial control and reporting needs of the business.

-Through the CFO, the Board and Board Audit Committee are given periodic financial and performance updates.
-The CFO also provides detail that helps the Board assess and approve the annual financial statements and regulatory returns.
+Through the HOF, the Board and Board Audit Committee are given periodic financial and performance updates.
+The HOF also provides detail that helps the Board assess and approve the annual financial statements and regulatory returns.